19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Environmental Hazards.md

 ### Extreme Cold

-Creatures traveling in severely cold weather take 1d6 [Cold](../Combat/Damage%20Types/Cold.md) damage per level of danger they are in whenever they enter a hex.
+Creatures traveling in severely cold [Weather](Weather.md) take 1d6 [Cold](../Combat/Damage%20Types/Cold.md) damage per level of danger they are in whenever they enter a hex.

 ## Earth